Kyllo v. United States

 Kyllo v.
 United States, 533 U.S. 27 (2001), was a decision by the Supreme Court of the United States in which the court ruled that the use of thermal imaging devices to monitor heat radiation in or around a person's home, even if conducted from a public vantage point, is unconstitutional without a search warrant.
 In its majority opinion, the court held that thermal imaging constitutes a "search" under the Fourth Amendment, as the police were using devices to "explore details of the home that would previously have been unknowable without physical intrusion."
 The ruling has been noted for refining the reasonable expectation of privacy doctrine in light of new surveillance technologies, and when those are used in areas that are accessible to the public.

+The ruling has been praised by legal scholars since the Court refused to be the arbiter to determine "what is and is not intimate" and thus worthy of protection.
+Instead, the Court opted to focus on "the invasiveness of the technology itself" and its ability to enable all kinds of government surveillance in the home.

 Background

 In 1991, federal agents with the United States Department of the Interior received a tip that Danny Lee Kyllo was growing marijuana in his home in Florence, Oregon.
-The agents used an FLIR thermal imaging device outside Kyllo's home, which revealed unusual heat patterns and an unusual amount of heat radiating from the roof and side walls compared with the rest of the house, leading the agents to believe he was using high-intensity halide lamps that are common in cannabis cultivation.
+The agents used an FLIR thermal imaging device outside Kyllo's home, which revealed an unusual amount of heat radiating from the roof and side walls compared with the rest of the house, leading the agents to suspect he was using high-intensity halide lamps that are common in cannabis cultivation.
 The scan was conducted from a parked car across the street, without a search warrant.
-The thermograms gathered from the scan were used to obtain a warrant for a subsequent search of the house, and during that search federal agents found more than 100 marijuana plants.
+The thermograms gathered from the scan were used by police later to obtain a warrant for a subsequent search of the house, and during that search federal agents found more than 100 marijuana plants.
 Kyllo was charged with one count of manufacturing marijuana.

 At a preliminary hearing, the court denied Kyllo's motion to suppress the evidence obtained from the thermal imaging search, ruling that the device could not "penetrate walls or windows to reveal conversations or human activities" and that the device "recorded only heat being emitted from the home".
 Kyllo entered a conditional guilty plea before appealing to the Ninth Circuit Court of Appeals on the grounds that observations with a thermal-imaging device constituted a search under the Fourth Amendment.
-The Ninth Circuit ultimately upheld admission of the evidence and allowed criminal trying proceedings to continue.
-Kyllo then petitioned the Supreme Court for a writ of certiorari, which was granted in 2000.
+The Ninth Circuit ultimately upheld admission of the evidence and allowed the criminal trial to continue.
+Kyllo then petitioned the U.S. Supreme Court for a writ of certiorari, which was granted in 2000.